-If in case employee is not in continuous service of one year, he/she shall be deemed to be in continuous service of one year if- he/she has, in immediately preceding twelve calendar months, worked under the employer for not less than:
+If the employee is not in continuous service of one year, he/she shall be deemed to be in continuous service of one year if- he/she has, in immediately preceding twelve calendar months, worked under the employer for not less than:

-If in case employee is not in continuous service of six months, he/she shall be deemed to be in continuous service of six months if- he/she has, immediately preceding six calendar months, worked under the employer for not less than:
+If the employee is not in continuous service of six months, he/she shall be deemed to be in continuous service of six months if- he/she has, immediately preceding six calendar months, worked under the employer for not less than:

 If an employee of seasonal establishment is not in continuous service of twelve or six months, he/she shall be deemed to be in continuous service of twelve or six months; if he/she actually worked for not less than seventy five percent of the number of days on which the establishment was in operation during such period.